Electric field fluctuations in the two-dimensional Coulomb fluid: Theory

 and developed perturbatively in diagrammatic series.

 This is the approach taken by EK \cite{EK} in the low charge density limit, where the small parameter is the fugacity $z$.
-For systems with short ranged charge correlations, and number density of charges $n = n_++n_-$, one expects $\langle \rho({\bf q})\rho(-{\bf q})\rangle= (1+F) n a^2 Q^2$, with $F$ a constant of order unity, as all but short ranged off-diagonal terms in the correlation function sum to zero.
-The limit of weak correlations, in which $F=0$, corresponds to the Debye-H\"uckel dielectric function $\epsilon_q =1- \kappa^2 a^2/\bigtriangleup_q$, where $\kappa = \sqrt{n Q^2/\epsilon_0 kT}$ is the reciprocal Debye length.
-EK find that this logic is satisfied for $T>2T_{\rm KT}$ with $F(T)$ a positive, temperature dependent function falling to zero at high temperature.
+For systems with short ranged charge correlations, and number density of charges $n = n_++n_-$, EK show that $\langle \rho({\bf q})\rho(-{\bf q})\rangle= (1+F) n a^2 Q^2$, with $F$ a constant of order unity, as all but short ranged off-diagonal terms in the correlation function sum to zero.
+This yields the following form for the longitudinal structure factor: